What Is an Umbilical Cord?

-When you’re a new parent, you have lots to figure out.
-But one thing you might not have thought about is your baby’s umbilical cord.
-This is the tube-like structure that carries food and oxygen from you to your baby while you’re pregnant.
-It also carries waste products away from the baby so your body can get rid of them.
+The umbilical cord is the tube-like structure that carries food and oxygen from a mother to her baby while pregnant.
+It also carries waste products away from the baby so the mother’s body can get rid of them.

 After you give birth, doctors clamp and cut the cord.
-It has no nerves, so neither you nor your baby will feel anything.
+The cord has no nerves, so neither you nor your baby will feel anything.
 A small stump will be left on your child’s belly.
 It can be anywhere from a half-inch to an inch long.

 Caring for Baby’s Umbilical Cord Stump

-When you put diapers on your baby, fold them so that they rest below the cord.
-That’ll shield it from your little one’s pee.
-You might want to look for those that have an area cut out for the cord.
-You can also cut a spot out of a regular diaper.
+- Fold diapers so that they rest below the cord to shield it from your little one’s pee.
+You can look for diapers that have an area cut out for the cord or cut a spot out of a regular diaper.
 Just place a piece of tape around it to seal the edges.

 Check the cord often for infections.
 Call your doctor if you see: